All Episodes

 That is the key thing.

-Oh, man, So much to say here.
+Oh, man, so much to say here.

-The problem is that what's best for the country is never what's best for the Democrat Party.
+The problem is that what's best for the country is never what's best for the Democrat Party, or seldom, especially in recent years.

-But what is this question from Schiefer?
+But what is this question from Schieffer?

-Somebody like Rush Limbaugh might there's nobody like me but me.
+Somebody like Rush Limbaugh might, there's nobody like me but me.

 And Schwarzenegger says, well, I always say you don't have to give up your principles.